-Providing safe, affordable and comfortable care for California’s seniors and disabled adults
+Providing safe, affordable and comfortable care for California’s seniors and adults with disabilities

-Without these facilities, elderly and disabled Californians would be forced to either continuing living alone, where injury and other accidents could happen, or large-scale facilities that are more institutional and expensive.
-The elderly and disabled have the right to a comfortable, affordable and safe alternative to large-scale facilities.
+Without these facilities, elderly and Californians with disabilities would be forced to either continuing living alone, where injury and other accidents could happen, or large-scale facilities that are more institutional and expensive.
+The elderly and Californians with disabilities have the right to a comfortable, affordable and safe alternative to large-scale facilities and/or institutional setting.

 More than 70 percent of these homes are minority-owned and women-owned and have a much better staff-to-patient than larger facilities.
 A significant number of six bed residents are on social security and choose a small, six bed facility because it is more affordable than a large-scale facility and feels more like a home.